pscedu/psc-wpdocs/aibd/conda-best-practices-create-new-env.md

    can install a list of packages (and their dependencies) by passing those as an argument.

     ```shell
+    # consider renaming the conda directory to something else
   # This will create an empty environment, but it's not recommended as is because the command is not specific.
     conda create -n YOUR_ENV_NAME python

     # The packages to install should be specified when creating the environment.